TYPES OF JUICE EXTRACTORS

 Masticating (aka "single gear") juicers use a screw-type auger to grind, crush and "chew" fruits, vegetables and leafy greens.
 It distributes the juice and extracts the pulp into separate containers.

-Cons: Masticating juicers have smaller "mouths" so there is more cutting and chopping of fruits and vegetables when juicing.
-It takes longer to make juices with these machines than it does in a centrifugal type juicer.
-Masticating juicers have more parts and take a little longer to clean up after juicing.
-They cost more money than centrifugal juicers although high-end centrifugal juicers may cost the same as a mid-range masticating juicer.
+Cons: Masticating juicers have smaller "mouths" so there is more cutting and chopping of fruits and vegetables to do when juicing.
+It takes longer to make juices with these machines than it does with a centrifugal juicer.
+Masticating juicers have more parts and take longer to clean up after juicing.
+They cost more money than centrifugal juicers, although high-end centrifugal juicers may cost the same as a mid-range masticating juicer.

 Triturating (Twin Gear) Juicers:

 Pros: Triturating juicers are the best you can get.
-They are the most efficient juicers and extract the maximum amount of juice with nutrients, which results in the driest pulp (fewer wasted nutrients).
+They are the most efficient juicers and extract maximum amount of juice with nutrients, resulting in the driest pulp possible (fewer wasted nutrients).
 Like masticating juicers, triturating (twin gear) juicers can be used to make nut butters, sauces, baby food and frozen fruit sorbets.

-Cons: Triturating juicers are relatively high end machines so they come with a high end price tag.
+Cons: Triturating juicers are relatively high-end machines that does come with a high price tag.

-If you want to juice wheatgrass in a majority, you may need to get a dedicated wheatgrass juicer.
-Centrifugal juicers are not appropriate for extracting the juice from grasses, and masticating juicers are not the best option either.
+If you want to juice wheatgrass for the majority, you may need to get a dedicated wheatgrass juicer.
+Centrifugal juicers are not appropriate for extracting the juice from grasses, and masticating juicers may not the best option either.
 Wheatgrass juicers are specifically designed to do this job.

 Versatility of Angel Juicer can help you juice wheatgrass as well as other vegetables and fruits.

-Click here to see a customer review with "ANGEL JUICER" for wheatgrass (You may need an extra angel juicer housing filter for wheatgrass)
+Click here to see a customer review with "ANGEL JUICER" for wheatgrass.

-Citrus juicers are specialized to extract juice from citrus fruits like oranges, grapefruit, lemons and limes.
-Obviously, they are not suitable for making green juices.
+Citrus juicers are specialized to extract juice from citrus fruits like oranges, grapefruit, lemons, and limes.
+It is clear that they are not created for making green juices.
 Citrus fruits can be juiced in centrifugal, masticating and triturating juicers so it is not necessary to get a separate citrus juice extractor if you are getting one of these other units.